smllygrl/AusPostTechTest/README.md

 ###### Security

 My username ("user") and password ("password") for the project are accessible in the source code (and now in the README.md!!!).
 This is of course a huge no-no in the production world.
 I was acutely aware of this, having spent time in past workplaces using env files for APIKeys.
 Ideally, these secrets would be stored in a centralised and MFA secure DevOps platform.

+It's also unfortunate that my workaround was unueccessful.
+This means all endpoints require auth rather than just the one.

 ###### Types/ Generics